The Craft of #Writing: Lexical Density Compared to Writing Rules

 Writers can improve the style, clarity and readability of writing by using short sentences, direct questions, contractions, personal pronouns, phrasal verbs (find out rather than investigate) and interest words (proper nouns, concrete, specific or descriptive words that paint a picture in the reader’s mind).

 We currently rank readability across several tests.
 Most of them measure at which reading level a reader can comprehend the text.
-Others calculate the ratio of different types of works to each other.
-I won’t go into all those here but you can read about them on this site.
+Others calculate the ratio of different types of work to each other.
+I won’t go into all those here, but you can read about them on this site.

 A reading grade level of seven to eight will reach eighty percent of the general reading audience.